 This is your everyday tint that blocks 88% of light while still blocking 100% of harmful UV rays.
 We can do a standard tint in any color you desire including brown, bronze, grey, rose, yellow, and more.

-All polarized lenses are tinted but are not available in any color.
+All polarized lenses are tinted but are not available in any color like a standard tinted lens is.
 We provide grey, bronze, and a green/brown tint in polarized lenses unless you are buying Prescription Oakley Sunglasses that have a much wider polarized lens selection.
-Read more about the benefits of polarization.
+You can read more about polarization further up this page.

 These are the lenses that darken when sunglight hits them.
 They are available in either grey or brown.
 They will not darken behind a helmet shield or windshield in a car.
 You should always add an Anti-Reflective coating to a clear or Transitions lens to prevent the 'halo' effect.
 We do offer specialty Transitions lenses that darken behind a helmet shield or windshield.